heslabs/haps_base_v22p2/01_Create_HW_Design/README.md

 Step 1.
 Create design based on prebuit reference (top.tcl) \
   ``` $ make new ```

 Step 2.
+Configure the Vivado IP \

-Add your custom IP into the referecne and validate it \
+Step 3.
+Add your custom IP \

+Step 4.
+Validate the design and export hardware \
 Export the hardware in Vivado (top_wrapper.xsa)
   ``` $ make exp ```